6 Tips that will help you maintain your skin

 What’s more, chamomile reduces dark spots as it bleaches the skin, so it’s particularly good for dark smudges under your eyes caused by tiredness and/or stress, but for that, we really recommend a good night’s sleep.

-If you’ve never tried rose petal tea then you need to because it is such a unique taste, but it also has some unique beauty benefits as well and not just as a drink.
+If you’ve never tried rose petal tea, then you need to because it has such a unique taste, but it also has some unique beauty benefits as well, and not just as a drink.